 Such viewers need wait no longer, with the rise in popularity of the BBC’s incredibly prolific division “BBC Earth”, more formally known as the BBC Natural History Unit.
 For the past few decades, this unit has produced some of the most interesting nature documentaries spanning the globe, the most recent of which is Frozen Planet, which explores both wildlife and landscape, on both of our planet’s opposite poles.

-what's Frozen Planet All About?
+What is Frozen Planet All About?

 The first of the seven episodes, “To the Ends of the Earth”, takes us on a quick panorama of what lies ahead in later chapters, taking us under the Antarctic ice membrane, as well as way up North, where a variety of land creatures and birds migrate each season.

 Narrator David Attenborough, known for his dulcet tones as the voice of most BBC Earth documentaries, makes an on-camera appearance, standing at both geographic poles, dressed warmly and ready to educate.
-It’s a real treat to see the ageing host make the effort to appear on site, if only to add to the sense of camaraderie he already shares with the audience.
+It’s a real treat to see the aging host make the effort to appear on site, if only to add to the sense of camaraderie he already shares with the audience.

 Indeed, this series throws every species at the screen (figuratively, of course), with everyone from penguins to sea lions to killer whales to humpbacks, not to mention some never before filmed species living in sub-zero temperatures under the Antarctic shelf.
 I anticipate your enjoyment.

-what's Born to Be Wild About?
+What is Born to Be Wild About?

-As we explore the wildlife reserve she runs with her two daughters and a team of handlers, we discover the incredible bonding which occurs between handler and infant, with much emphasis put on the young elephants’.
-Innate gift for memory and learning.
+As we explore the wildlife reserve she runs with her two daughters and a team of handlers, we discover the incredible bonding which occurs between handler and infant, with much emphasis put on the young elephants’ innate gift for memory and learning.